 With only very few exceptions, Legislators are not doctors.
 We should not try to pass policies that interfere with the effective practice of medicine.
 This law was an effort to insert political ideology into medical practice.
 That is a dangerous precedent and a dangerous way to govern.
 I absolutely oppose any such measures.

 Finally, you voted against HB 2599, which lays the groundwork for Arizona to kick Planned Parenthood out of AHCCCS, our state Medicaid program.
 If that happens, AHCCCS patients couldn’t choose Planned Parenthood for their preventive health care and birth control needs.
 Do you think Planned Parenthood health centers play an important part in keeping Arizonans healthy?

 Planned Parenthood plays a vital role in keeping Arizonans healthy.
 The political attacks against PP are shameful and only do a disservice to the health of our state.
 We must stand up against these attacks and inform voters of the great services that PP provides to our community.

 To learn more about Martín Quezada’s background and views on reproductive health and comprehensive sex education, read the interviews we’ve conducted with him in 2012 and 2014.
-Then like him on Facebook and follow him on Twitter!
+Then check out his website, like him on Facebook, and follow him on Twitter!